steforster/bms1-binary-message-stream-format/README.md

 ### BMS1 attribute tags

-Attributes describe the next block or value in the data stream.
+Attributes optionally describe the next block or value in the data stream.
 The following attribute-tag-bytes are used:

 	Tag ID	Description